ADN-DevTech/Maya-Net-Wizards/README.md

+Copyright (c) Autodesk, Inc. All rights reserved

+Maya .Net API C# Wizards
+by Cyrille Fauvel - Autodesk Developer Network (ADN) January 2014

+Permission to use, copy, modify, and distribute this software in object code form for any purpose and without fee is hereby granted, provided that the above copyright notice appears in all copies and that both that copyright notice and the limited warranty and restricted rights notice below appear in all supporting documentation.

+AUTODESK PROVIDES THIS PROGRAM "AS IS" AND WITH ALL FAULTS.
+AUTODESK SPECIFICALLY DISCLAIMS ANY IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR USE.
+AUTODESK, INC.
+DOES NOT WARRANT THAT THE OPERATION OF THE PROGRAM WILL BE UNINTERRUPTED OR ERROR FREE.

  Maya-Net-Wizards
 ================

-A Maya C# Wizards for Wizards for Visual Studio
+A set of Maya API C# Wizards for Visual Studio

-The plug-in wizard for the Maya .NET SDK simplifies the construction of Maya plug-ins by providing a project template and class templates for defining:
+The plug-in wizard for the Maya .NET API simplifies the construction of Maya plug-ins by providing a project template and class templates for defining:
 - Command plug-ins with support for undo/redo
 - Command plug-ins without support for undo/redo
 - DAG node plug-ins